sabinasalakhova/AGSv3/README.md

 - `agsparser.py` - AGS file parsing utilities
 - `cleaners.py` - Data cleaning and combining functions
 - `ags_data/` - Sample AGS files for testing
+- `AGS4.py` - official source for ags4 data processing to which reference should be made

 ## Requirements